vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/27_gamedev_modern_cpp.md

 * **Lambda expressions** - useful to compartmentalize your code by introducing local functions that bundle related logic together, or to express asynchronous operations more cleanly.

 * **`override`** - sometimes `virtual` polymorphism is useful for games, and `override` helps avoid mistakes and increase readability.
-Of course, I am not suggesting your should have an `Entity` class with a `virtual` update member function (even though that's entirely reasonable for smaller games), but any sort of auxiliary system (e.g. scene manager) can benefit from polymorphism.
+Of course, I am not suggesting you should have an `Entity` class with a `virtual` update member function (even though that's entirely reasonable for smaller games), but any sort of auxiliary system (e.g. scene manager) can benefit from polymorphism.

 * **`nullptr`**.